Live Streaming vs. Traditional Live Broadcasting: What’s the DifferenceDecember 13, 2019

 Viewing traditional broadcasts might require a converter box, a cable or satellite set-top box, a satellite dish, or cable wiring.
 These broadcasts cannot be viewed on mobile devices, unless the provider is using a streaming app to reach additional viewers.

-Streaming vs. Cable and Satellite: Interactivity and Use Cases
+Streaming vs. Broadcasting: Interactivity and Use Cases

 Streaming has pushed video content consumption from a passive pastime into an engaging activity.
 Interactive use cases include esports, social media, trivia apps, live commerce, you name it!
 Innovators have only begun to explore the number of ways this technology can be used to transform the digital user experience.